Early

 Characters I played during this era:

-• Probably any cartoon character that could beat up Jimmy Neutro (so, literally any of them)
+- Probably any cartoon character that could beat up Jimmy Neutron (so, literally any of them)

 Uh...I can explain.
 Kinda.

-Other than that; I goofed off on Neopets but didn't really roleplay, and played Unichat which was amazing but long-lost.
-I didn't really roleplay there, either but I did catfish a lot which kind of counts, I guess.
+Other than that; I goofed off on Neopets but didn't really roleplay, and played Unichat (RIP) which was amazing but long-lost.
+I didn't

 Mid